chiranchimmili/email_sender/README.md

 I used this to send emails to patients to notify them that they were eligible for the vaccine.

-Useful for elderly patients who did not receive/not responding to text messages from the clinic.
+Most helpful for elderly patients who did not receive/not responding to text messages from the clinic.
 Also useful for non-patients, who signed up to recieve eligibility emails through google forms.
 Email contains subject, content, and embedded image (banner).
-Emails can be sent from gmail, outlook, hotmail, and yahoo addresses (used outlook)
+Emails can be sent from gmail, outlook, hotmail, and yahoo addresses (used outlook).